numbas/editor-docs/source/how-do-i.rst

 Suppose you want to pick a list of numbers from a given range, but don't want any repeats.

-Use the :func:`shuffle` function to put the numbers in random order, then take as many as you need from the front of the resulting list.
+Use the :jme:func:`shuffle` function to put the numbers in random order, then take as many as you need from the front of the resulting list.
 The example below picks three distinct numbers between 0 and 10::

     shuffle(0..10)[0..3]